-The whole-body benefits of swimming are just one reason it is the second most popular sports activity in the United States behind walking, according to the Centers for Disease Control and Prevention.
-From toddlers to the elderly, nearly everyone enjoys a refreshing romp in the pool.
-Since treading water requires force and strength, swimming is an ideal exercise for building quadriceps muscles.
+The whole-body benefits of swimming are just one reason the sport is in the top five most-popular sports in the U.S., according to the Centers for Disease Control and Prevention.
+Because treading water requires force and strength, yet it doesn't have much of an impact on on your joints, swimming for exercise can help build quadriceps muscles.

 The quadriceps are a group of muscles along the front of your thighs.
 They include your rectus femoris, vastus intermedius, vastus medialis and vastus lateralis.
 These muscles make it possible for you to extend your knee, flex your hips and move about freely.
 Toning and strengthening this muscle group benefits your appearance and fitness level, helping you look nice in your shorts and tackle the stairs simultaneously.